Uranium Enrichment

 Urenco has enrichment operations in the UK (Capenhurst), Germany (Gronau) and the Netherlands (Almelo).
 In 2010 Urenco's US subsidiary Louisiana Energy Services commenced operation at its centrifuge plant in Eunice, New Mexico.

-A small number of other countries have limited enrichment capablity.
+A small number of other countries have limited enrichment capability.

-Since 2009 Brazil's Indústrias Nucleares do Brasil (INB) has produced small quantities of enriched uranium for domestic consumption using domestically developed centrifuges.
-INB is renovating the Resende Nuclear Fuel Factory in Rio de Janeiro with the initial aim of supplying 70% of the requirements of the Angra 1 unit, eventually increasing to 100% of the needs of Angra 1&2.
+Since 2009 Brazil's Indústrias Nucleares do Brasil (INB) has produced small quantities of enriched uranium for domestic consumption using domestically developed centrifuges as part of wider activities covering much of the front end of the nuclear fuel cycle.

 Japan Nuclear Fuel Limited (JNFL) is upgrading centrifuge capacity at its Rokkasho facility.
-JNFL commenced commercial operation of the newer machinery in 2012 and has since then installed approximately 150,000 SWU/yr of capacity.
+JNFL commenced commercial operation of the newer machinery in 2012 and has since then installed approximately 75,000 SWU/yr of capacity.
 The full planned 1.5 million SWU/yr of capacity was expected to be installed by 2022 and operational by 2027, but has been beset by delays.
-A new schedule is expected to be announced before the end of 2022.
+A further 375,000 SWU/yr is now expected to be in operation by 2027.

 India, Pakistan and Iran have small centrifuge enrichment capabilities, but do not sell SWU commercially or export to the global market.